verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 Under source, list all the previous indices that were created based on the default index template.
 After reindexing is complete, [Refresh the index pattern](#refresh-the-index-pattern) again.
 For more information, see [Reindex data](https://opensearch.org/docs/latest/im-plugin/reindex-data/) in the OpenSearch documentation.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
-Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.
+Verrazzano supports OpenSearch and OpenSearch Dashboards plug-in installation by providing plug-ins in the Verrazzano custom resource.
 To install plug-ins for OpenSearch, you define the field [spec.components.opensearch.plugins](/docs/reference/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) in the Verrazzano custom resource.

 The following Verrazzano custom resource example installs the `analysis-stempel` and `opensearch-anomaly-detection` plug-ins for OpenSearch: